Aleksandar15/Cars-Club-frontend/README.md

 ##### Further plans (_reminders for me_)

 1. Have an "edit username" & "edit e-mail" features, but that **will** require me to also run SQL Query against my PostgreSQL database `posts` table to run `UPDATE posts SET post_created_by_username=$1 WHERE user_id=$2` & respectively if I've choosen to show e-mail.
-   - For `post_created_by_email` I might even implement a conditional checking in `ModalPost.tsx` (& edits Posts) to make User decide whether to show "contact number" or "contact e-mail" or both.
+   - For `post_created_by_email` I might even implement a conditional checking in `ModalPost.tsx` (& "edits Posts") to make User decide whether to show "contact number" or "contact e-mail" or both.
 A toggler.
-2. Have a comments section that will relate with each `post` Row of the `posts` table and FOREIGN KEY "user_id" column to REFERENCE `users` table.
+2. Have a comments section which `comments` table that will relate with each `post` Row of the `posts` table and `FOREIGN KEY` "user_id" column to `REFERENCE` `users` table.
-3. Have a replies sections: they will have to connect with "comment_id" from `comments` & the "user_id" from `users` table
+3. Have a replies sections: such that `replies` table will have to connect with "comment_id" from `comments` table & the "user_id" from `users` table.